-This document [RFC6928] proposes to increase the TCP initial window from between 2 and 4 segments, as specified in RFC 3390, to 10 segments with a fallback to the existing recommendation when performance issues are detected.
+This document [RFC6928] proposes to increase the TCP initial window from between 2 and 4 segments, as specified in RFC 3390 (see Section 3.2), to 10 segments with a fallback to the existing recommendation when performance issues are detected.

-4.3.
+4.4.
 Loss Recovery Extensions